mendicant-original/university-web/public-site/views/about/contact.md

 For pretty much everything else, contact Gregory Brown (gregory.t.brown@gmail.com)

-If your question or comment is something that would be best discussed in public, feel free to use the rmu-talk mailing list, or find seacreature (Gregory), sweetmango (Jia), or jordanbyron in #rmu on Freenode.
+If your question or comment is something that would be best discussed in public, feel free to find seacreature (Gregory), sweetmango (Jia), or jordanbyron in #mendicant on Freenode.